Parents and carers

 The Australian Government's Nanny Pilot Programme provides subsidised care for families to use a nanny for their child care needs.
 The programme is aimed at supporting families who struggle to access child care services, particularly if they are shift workers, live in regional or remote areas or away from existing child care.

-The Child Care Subsidy builds on the Productivity Commission’s recommendations and will make the system simpler, more affordable, more flexible and more accessible for families.
+The Child Care Subsidy builds on the Productivity Commission’s recommendations and will make the system more affordable, accessible and flexible.

 As part of the Jobs for Families Child Care Package announced in the 2016-17 Federal Budget, the Australian Government has will establish a Child Care Safety Net.